pa/dotman/README.md

 ## Tips

-If you want to use README in your dotfiles repo and don't want to store it in $HOME directly, then go ahead and create a `README.md` file under directory `.github` in your `$HOME` path.
+If you want to use README in your dotfiles repo and don't want to store it in `$HOME` directly, then go ahead and create a `README.md` file under directory `.github` in your `$HOME` path.

 ## TODO
 - Add more git native commands
 - Write unit tests
 - Add GitHub action to build and test
 - Release package to various distributions
+- Add support for Windows